Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 The Pool Bar has hot dogs and other snacks from 11:30 a.m. to 4 p.m. most days.

 Room service is available 24 hours a day, either from the standard room-service menu or--at dinnertime--from the Restaurant's nightly menu.
-At the time of my voyage in May, 2006, the Wind Surf was about to install folding tables in the cabins so that five-course dinners (including special romantic or honeymoon dinners) could be served course by course.
+Wind Surf has folding tables in the cabins, allowing five-course dinners (including special romantic or honeymoon dinners) to be served course by course.

 Finally, the Wind Surf's signature Mediterranean Night Buffet is a dinner that shouldn't be missed.
 The meal is served in the Lounge, with vast quantities of shrimp, crab legs, pastas, antipasto selections, hot buffet dishes, and even a roast suckling pig.
 A dessert buffet (not unlike the Chocolate Buffet served on another night during the cruise) wraps up the repast.